Rokutann/gpc.el/README.md

 ### gpc-set-spec `(symbol hash-table)`

-Set HASH-TABLE in SYMBOL’s property list as a cache spec.
+Set HASH-TABLE in SYMBOL’s property list as its cache spec.

 HASH-TABLE should contain a cache spec following the spec description format.
 See ‘gpc-init’ for the detail.